 Here, you’ll find sandwiches stuffed to a near-busting capacity.
 Unless their classic banh mi calls out to you—simply cold-cut ham and pate with the standard accouterments of jalapeno, cucumber, pickled carrot, daikon radish and cilantro—you may want to opt for their grilled pork, which comes warm to match the warm baguette it’s wrapped in, adding stark and ideal contrast to the cold vegetables and herbs piled on top.
 The meat is seasoned gratuitously, cooked to chewy, but tender results.
 Plus, you’ll also get an option you never knew possible at a Vietnamese eatery: They’ll happily add a fried egg, too.

 Oh, and how about a Vietnamese dessert?
-A mere 10 minutes drive away from Pho Thanh and Da Vang on 43rd Avenue, is the aptly-named 43rd Express.
+A mere 10 minutes drive away from Pho Thanh and Da Vang on 43rd Avenue, is the aptly-named Pho 43 (also known as 43rd Express).
 They do much of the traditional Vietnamese fare to start, but dessert embraces Vietnam’s French influence: macaron ice-cream sandwiches (yes, you read that right) of the Asian-flavor set.

 Provided by Macarons by Binh, a local macaron maker, sandwiches range from Thai tea, cookies and cream, mango or strawberry ice cream between bright-purple taro shells or bright-green pandan (from a green plant that that’s flavor resembles vanilla) shells.
 The slightly crisp outer layer of the pastry, in addition to its chewy interior, are a clear upgrade from any crumbly cookie of the store-bought variety.